Zequez/logseq-vault/pages/Digital Knowledge Garden.md

 - It's a new [[Medium of Thought]], similar to the Internet, where you write and inter-connect notes in a non-hierarchical way.
-It's called a Garden because the space needs
+It's called a Garden because the notes evolve over time as you accrue knowledge.
 -